Step Down to Carry On Part 2: Check a Smaller Bag

 Pro tip: Include what you’re wearing in transit in your total count of clothes.

-- Reduce your toiletry bag by using travel size only (and ditch the gadgets entirely)
+- Reduce your toiletry bag by using travel-sized toiletries only

 - Put small items in shoes if you’re bringing a pair that takes up too much space

-- Look at it like a Tetris game — leave no empty gaps between items
+- Look at it like a Tetris game and don’t leave empty gaps between items

-- Distribute the weight–For your carry on backpack, make sure you’re packing light stuff on the bottom, heavy in the middle, and medium weight on top
+- Distribute the weight by packing light stuff on the bottom, heavy in the middle, and medium weight on top

-Light packers have a few tricks up their sleeves, but one of the simplest (and free) tricks is to simply have a list and be well organized in the way you pack.
+Light packers have a few tricks up their sleeves, but one of the simplest tricks is to simply have a list and be well organized in the way you pack.